-However, after years of struggling to get on with a major label she made the mistake of giving up in pursuit of these musical dreams and stopped creating and producing music for years.
-Once hanging up her microphone, this musical talent spent time working years as a special education teacher and in fitness.
+However, after years of struggling to get on with a major label she made the mistake of giving up pursuit of her musical dreams and stopped creating and producing music.
+Once hanging up her microphone, this musical talent spent several years working as a special education teacher and in fitness.
 In 2008, she started a health and wellness business, which became very successful throughout the Washington D.C.
 Metropolitan area for five years.
 However, during the mid-2013 economic slowdown and the federal government’s sequestration; cutbacks forced her to close the family business.
-The sudden loss of income forced her to foreclose on her home and subsequently file for bankruptcy.
+The sudden loss of income led to the foreclosure of her home and subsequent bankruptcy.

 Attempting to get back on her feet, this young artist was hit with another blow; as she was diagnosed with Ductal Carcinoma in Situ (DCIS), which is considered the earliest form of breast cancer.
 Once given this devastating news her reflection about life came to the forefront with some regrets.
 It was during this time she vowed to go back to one of her greatest past loves; which was music.
 This motivated Cara-Mel to record “Broke,” her first hip hop song in years.
 The street promo song, “Broke” placed her on the map when it caught the attention of DJ SIDEREAL from Minnesota and landed a spot on the “Stamp of Approval” mixtape song bangers of the year in 2015.
 This song was written and recorded to reflect the frustrations of living check to check; which everyone can relate to at some point of their lives.
-Following her return to the music scene, she released “Back To The Grind;” a sneak peek of what was to come from the highly anticipated debut mixtape “Racial Profile;” which was released in September of 2016.
-Since then, Mel’s music has been placed on mixtapes such as “Never Falling Off” hosted by the On By Society Movement and DMV vs EVERYBODY 3, a popular DMV Music Plug local artist’s series.
-She has also collaborated with several independent artists in various genres from Rock to Pop; highlighting her versatility.
+Following her return to the music scene, she released “Back To The Grind;” a sneak peek of what was to come from the highly anticipated debut mixtape “Racial Profile,” which was released in September of 2016.
+Since then, Mel’s music has been placed on several mixtapes such as “Never Falling Off” hosted by the On By Society Movement and DMV vs EVERYBODY 3, a popular DMV Music Plug local artist’s series.
+In addition, this beautiful lady has landed magazine spreads from Mr. Dreamz to Poze Magazine, and was the winner in the category for "Best Hip Hop Album Of The Year" at the X-Poze-ing Music Awards in September 2018 for “Racial Profile.”
+With no plans of slowing down, this multi-talented artist has now joined the roster of Touch Music Group and continues to work on various collaborations with musicians that expand across the globe in genres from Rock to Pop; highlighting Mel’s versatility.